sebastian-software/preppy/readme.md

 ## Usage

-Pre-Publish Lib comes with a binary which can be called from within your `scripts` section in the `package.json` file.
+Pre Publish Library comes with a binary which can be called from within your `scripts` section in the `package.json` file.

 ```json